Photos: Nao King, Rob Alton, The Agency Photo, Stefan Csaky, Irina Sadovnik.

 The day after the FISE World Cup was already the first day of the Urban Cycling World Championship, starting with a riders meeting and practice the day after.
 I really felt a bit like in the movie “groundhog day” like Flatbible described it in one of their posts.
 I am not the most experienced contest rider, so participating in two big contests in a row was a bit exhausting but also a lot of fun.
 The more I was happy about that Coach Martti was present and supporting me all the time during the World Championship, that Coach Sebastian texted me really often, and that so many lovely people on site and back home cheered for me.

 The contest venue was in the center of Chengdu in a very nice park.
 Everything was perfectly organized, and the contest floor was super good and solid.
 All girls rocked the practice and we were ready for the qualification the next day.
 Julia Preuss qualified first for the finals with a super great run where she pulled all her hard combos, followed by Misaki Katagiri who is such an impressively consistent, and amazing rider.
 I got in 3rd while Eri Funatsu qualified in 4th position.
 Celine Vaes, who spreads such good vibes and progresses a lot and Katya Kruglova a multi-talent in riding Park, Street and Flatland showed great riding as well and rocked the stage.
 I was totally happy with half of my run until I suddenly felt disorientated on stage; that’s when things started getting a bit messy.
 After the qualification I had another training session.
 At one point, I jumped from one side of my bike to the other.
 I can’t really recall what happened or in which position/angle I landed on the peg, but I can remember that I immediately felt a burning and sharp pain in my right knee.
 I didn’t even fall but I had to sit down and chill for a while to digested this small shock.
 Then I got back on my bike and rode for another 10-15 minutes.
 As my muscles were still warm my knee felt okay but also instable.
 So I thought/hoped that I just overstretched it.
 When we (my fourpegsbmx teammates Gilles, Sietse and me) pedaled back to our hostel, we stopped at a supermarket and bought some frozen food to cool my knee, which was already quite swollen and painful at that time.
 Lucky me, the next day was a day off for us girls, so my knee could get a bit of a rest.
 When I woke up that day I had a lot of pain, was limbering when walking and it was really hard to flex my knee, so I barely could get over a certain angle when pedaling.
 However, I decided to go to the venue to get my knee checked by Trish.
 She is the physiotherapist of UCI and could help me a lot – thanks so much Trish.
 She already taped my tennis elbow and was able to stabilize my knee with some more tape as well.
 I looked a bit like a living advertisement for Rocktape.
+To get hold of a good physiotherapist check the Movement 101 podiatry clinic in New South Wales

 The next day was the big day of the finals.
 I was so happy about the big support of so many lovely people: Martti helped me a lot to stay positive and focused, Sebastian supported me so much from back home, and Sietse and Gilles are the best team mates ever.
 My knee felt also a bit better, being taped gave me more stability and so I felt as ready as possible for the finals.
 And then it happened; I had my first ever touchless run during a competition and totally freaked out afterwards.
 I was so happy, emotional, relieved and also totally touched by the fact that so many people were happy for and with me as well.
 In that moment I wasn’t even thinking about the possibility that I could win this competition, I was just super stoked that I could have shown what I worked so hard for.
 It was the first contest for me where girls got live scored.
 So it was super exciting to watch Misaki and Julia riding and waiting for their scores to appear on the board.
 When the last score of Julia came in, and I realized what just happened, I immediately started to cry like a baby and shout out loud at the same time.
 I can’t explain all the emotions, which came up in that moment but it was overwhelming, epic and somehow surreal.
 My adrenaline level was out of any range, and I couldn’t stand still because of all the positive energy in my body.
 And what made this moment really special for me was, that so many lovely humans shared this joy with me.
 That even filled me more with love and happiness.
 Another unforgettable moment was when I got the UCI rainbow jersey and when they played the Austrian anthem at the ceremony.
 Man, that was giving me goose bumps.